 - If you are very overweight.

 - If your immune system does not work as well as normal.
 For example, if you are on medication such as steroids or chemotherapy, or if you have HIV/AIDS.

 If a wound infection is not quickly and successfully treated, it may spread.
-The skin around may become red and swollen and sore.
+The surrounding skin may become red and swollen and sore.
 The infection may spread to the deeper tissues beneath the skin.
 This spreading infection is called cellulitis.
 As the infection spreads, it may spread through the blood right through your system, making you feel unwell in yourself.
-This can give you a temperature (fever) and may develop into severe infection called sepsis.
+This can give you a temperature and may develop into severe infection called sepsis.

 Other possible complications include:

 - The wound may not heal properly if it is infected.